Skip to content

 • Look ahead to anticipate your trajectory.
 (Your gaze directs your trajectory)

-• Enter the turn with the wing slightly overpowered/with a little more power than necessary .
-This allows you to have enough speed to complete the maneuver.
+• Enter the turn with the wing slightly oversheeted/with a little more power than necessary.
+This allows you to have enough speed to finish the maneuver.

-• A little pumping at the exit of the turn helps to relaunch the board and the flight and to compensate for the lost speed.
+• A little pumping at the exit of the turn helps relaunch the board and flight and compensate for lost speed.

-• You can tighten the turn by shifting your weight onto your heels or toes .
-This gives you more speed and a greater sensation of acceleration.
-Therefore, you should aim to lose as little speed as possible during the turn.
+• You can tighten the turn by accentuating your pressure on your heels or toes.
+You'll have more speed and a greater sensation of acceleration.
+So you need to think about losing as little speed as possible during the turn.

-If you still have questions about this, or for any other inquiries, please do not hesitate to contact us !
+If you still have questions about this, or for any other request, do not hesitate to contact us!